What is the course about?

 - Basic mixing and automation

-- Bounce - creating a final mix to burn to CD and making an mp3
+- Bounce - creating a final mix to create an mp3, or version suitable for burning to CD

 - Saving, organising and backing up your projects.